 - Save emotionally difficult items for last.
 Parting with items gets easier as you move through the process.

 - Stay consistent and pace yourself.

-Following the decluttering step, take some time to give your newly cleared out spaces a fresh clean start.
-I recommend you do this one room at a time.
+If you took time to declutter, it’s not that hard to give your newly cleared out spaces a fresh clean start.
+I recommend you do this one room at a time to keep overwhelm at bay.
 Once you have cleaned each area it will be much easier to keep it maintained as you move forward.

-- To make cleaning each area easier, assemble a cleaning kit you can easily take with you from room to room.
+- To make cleaning each area easier, assemble a cleaning kit from natural recipes you can make yourself

 - Always work from top to bottom to avoid having to clean the same area twice.